axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard.rst

 - Process widget

-You can predefine Portal dashboards, and details of each widgets by configure global variable **Portal.Dashboard**.
+You can predefine Portal dashboards, and details of each widget by configuring Global Variable **Portal.Dashboard**.

 .. _customization-dashboards-customization: